SEI-SEA-1-25/Project_2_Requirements/README.md

 * A **git repository hosted on Github**, with a link to your hosted project,  and frequent commits dating back to the **very beginning** of the project.
 Commit early, commit often.
 * **A ``readme.md`` file** that includes the following:
   * a Descirption of the app
-  * a link to the live site.
+  * a link to the live site
   * installation instructions
   * user stories
   * explanations of the technologies used (including APIs)